inspire-1a03/pip-2021-nilayyousefi/google-sheets.md

 #### Summary
 <!-- Write a 2-sentence summary of the trends shown in the figure embedded above-->

+In this mobility trend, we can see occasional downward spikes but overall, the pattern has remained linear over time.
+Expect for parks, with gyms being closed and nicer weather, more people are getting outdoors thus expalaining the upward trends in the chart during the spring/summer months.

 ## Final reflection
 > What inferences can you make from the data you have explored and visualized?